dallaylaen/perl-mvc-neaf/README.md

 # BUGS

-Lots of them.
-Still under heavy development.
+This package is still under heavy development
+(with a test coverage of about 80% though).

 * mod\_perl handler is a mess (but it works somehow);